 There are many different ways to manage and organize a project.
 Traditional methodologies like Waterfall are designed to lay out every task in sequential order before project execution begins.
 Initially, this was the methodology that the PMBOK processes were designed around, while the five process groups were often treated as sequential phases.

-Selecting software that supports your project methodology of choice and also aligns with the five PMBOK process groups is essential for project success.
+Selecting process management software that supports your project methodology of choice and also aligns with the five PMBOK process groups is essential for project success.

 Fortunately, Wrike project management software is designed to help you incorporate the PMBOK process groups into your projects, whether you’re using Waterfall, Agile, or another methodology.
 Why not try it out for free today?